Expert Testimony: The “How-To’s” for Selecting the Right Digital Forensics ExpertOctober 16, 2020 - by Lars Daniel

 When you contact a forensics expert, you may not know exactly what you need or what data could be of potential evidentiary value.
 Depending on the case, the steps that must be taken for a proper examination vary considerably, and an expert should be able to assist you in every step of the process, including:

-2. Analysis - In order to perform an analysis, it is often required that a protocol be in place before work can begin.
+In order to perform an analysis, it is often required that a protocol is in place before work can begin.
 An expert should be able to assist in creating a protocol for the examination of evidence, and this protocol should provide the necessary information to ensure all parties involved that the original evidence items will remain exactly as they were before the examination.
 In a digital forensics analysis, every effort should be made to preserve digital evidence as a snapshot in time-- exactly how it existed upon seizure or forensic imaging (copying).
 Additionally, the expert should be able to verify the work of an opposing expert to determine if the findings are valid.
 This involves performing an independent analysis of the evidence to ensure all the facts are accurate and all evidence has been completely analyzed.
 It is not uncommon for some experts to find their alleged "smoking gun" and end their examination prematurely, even if they have not taken all the data into account.

-Expert testimony is the culmination of everything that goes into a digital forensic examination, from consultation, acquisition, analysis, reporting and finally, to the courtroom.
-Selecting the expert with the appropriate technical expertise and experience is vital, but just as important is the expert’s ability to explain technical concepts, forensic procedures and digital artifacts in plain language, as the use of jargon and acronyms can be detrimental to the triers of fact.
+Expert testimony is the culmination of everything that goes into a digital forensic examination, from consultation, acquisition, analysis, reporting, and finally, to the courtroom.
+Selecting the expert with the appropriate technical expertise and experience is vital, but just as important is the expert’s ability to explain technical concepts, forensic procedures, and digital artifacts in plain language, as the use of jargon and acronyms can be detrimental to the triers of fact.
 At the end of the day, if an expert has an airtight analysis but cannot communicate effectively to a judge and jury, the words are merely meaningless.

 Paciocco, David, and Stuesser, Lee.
 The Law of Evidence, 6th Edition.
 Toronto, ON, CAN: Irwin Law, 2011.
 ProQuest ebrary.
 Web.
 31 October 2015.
 Copyright © 2011.
 Irwin Law.
 All rights reserved.